-- Make a sequence where the centre of the circle is constant, but the radius changes.
+- Make a sequence where the center of the circle is constant, but the radius changes.

-- Make a sequence where the centre of the circle changes, but the radius is constant.
+- Make a sequence where the center of the circle changes, but the radius is constant.

-- Make a sequence where the centre and the radius both change.
+- Make a sequence where the center and the radius both change.